MLSToolbox/.github/CONTRIBUTING.md

 # Give us your feedback

 We are interested in your opinion about the MLSToolbox.
-You can submit an issue report in the corresponding GitHub repository.
+You can submit an issue report in the corresponding GitHub repository or send a mail to [mlstoolbox-request@mylist.upc.edu](mailto:mlstoolbox-request@mylist.upc.edu).

 You can find some details for submitting an issue report in the [last section of this file](https://github.com/MLS-Toobox/mls_toolbox/blob/main/CONTRIBUTING.md#how-to-submit-an-issue-report).